AdamAtkins-Public/current/books/AIAMA/Chapter_2/README.md

 |H|O|O|O|O|O|O|O|O|O|H|
 |H|H|H|H|H|H|H|H|H|H|H|

-	* Results
 The following are the minimum, maximum, and average scores for a simple reflex agent with a randomized program.
 The scores are gathered over 100 trials in each of the environments displayed above.

+Results:

 Map Name: Trivial
 Min Score: 269